 Dependencies on the user input

-In Jira, it's best practice to limit the number of options available in select lists for custom fields.
-This practice addresses two primary concerns:
+In Jira, limiting the number of options available in select lists for custom fields is important for both user experience and system reliability.

 Usability: Too many options can make the field hard to use.